microsoft/FluidFramework/packages/dds/tree/docs/user-facing/map-merge-semantics.md

 ```

 Preconditions:
-* There is no schema change edit that the `delete` edit is both concurrent to and sequenced after.
+* There is no concurrent schema change edit that is sequenced before the `delete` edit.

 Postconditions:
 * There is no longer any value associated with the given key.